 One of the world's largest ICT service providers wished to develop its own internal improvement programme

-Paloma Consulting worked with one of the world's largest ICT service providers at locations in the UK and Europe.
+We worked with one of the world's largest ICT service providers at locations in the UK and Europe.

 The client wished to develop its own internal improvement capability to resolve deep-rooted issues with its ICT processes and as a result be able to provide a better level of service to its customers.
 In particular, it needed to improve service levels to one of its most prestigious clients, a high street bank, for which it was providing outsourced ICT services.

-Paloma was asked to develop and set up an infrastructure for the widespread development of Six Sigma capability within the ICT provider, and a framework for support, coaching, review and certification of projects.
+We were asked to develop and set up an infrastructure for the widespread development of Six Sigma capability within the ICT provider, and a framework for support, coaching, review and certification of projects.
 As the area for improvement involved the bank's ICT system, bank personnel were also included in the improvement activity.

-To achieve this, Paloma worked with the ICT provider to decide upon the approach, customise the training material and develop a framework for communication, project selection, project reviews, trainee coaching and certification of completed projects.
+To achieve this, we worked with the ICT provider to decide upon the approach, customise the training material and develop a framework for communication, project selection, project reviews, trainee coaching and certification of completed projects.

-Paloma implemented the knowledge transfer to those practitioners within the ICT provider and bank who would become the internal improvement agents running improvement projects.
+We implemented the knowledge transfer to those practitioners within the ICT provider and bank who would become the internal improvement agents running improvement projects.
 In addition, senior management were given an overview of the methodologies involved and the framework established so they could provide the necessary support for the initiative.
 Furthermore, employees who would be working on the improvement projects as team members were given workshops in the improvement tools to be used.

-As well as developing capability within the client - and thereby enabling them to solve their own problems - Paloma consultants also worked directly on a number of improvement projects to solve particularly critical business issues.
+As well as developing capability within the client - and thereby enabling them to solve their own problems - our consultants also worked directly on a number of improvement projects to solve particularly critical business issues.

 The ICT provider's UK and offshore operations were vastly improved.